blueimp/JavaScript-Load-Image/README.md

 Transform the canvas according to the specified Exif orientation, which can be an `integer` in the range of `1` to `8` or the boolean value `true`.

-When set to `true`, it will set the orientation value based on the EXIF data of the image, which will be parsed automatically if the Exif extension is available.
+When set to `true`, it will set the orientation value based on the Exif data of the image, which will be parsed automatically if the Exif extension is available.